Reporting & legal

 If you don’t feel like reporting just now, but think you could change your mind later, keep the clothes you were wearing at the time unwashed in a paper bag.

 If you report the assault, the police will arrange a forensic examination as soon as possible and you will be taken to the Sexual Assault Response Coordination Service (SARCS) closest to you.
-Here, you can get a Forensic Medical Examination (FME) if appropriate, emergency contraception, sexual screening and discuss ongoing support options.
-They will want to get as much evidence as possible.
-So if possible don’t wash, eat, drink, brush your teeth or smoke.
+Here, you can get a Forensic Medical Examination (FME), and if appropriate, emergency contraception, sexual screening and discuss ongoing support options.
+If you don't feel ready to report or you need more time to make a decision, you can self-refer to your local SARCS for an FME.
+Find out how to do this here.
+They will want to get as much evidence as possible, so if possible don’t wash, eat, drink, brush your teeth or smoke.
 Forensic evidence can be gathered within 7 days of an assault.

 If you change your clothes, put them unwashed in a paper bag to give to the police.